ML4ML: Automated Invariance Testing for Machine Learning Models: Methodology: Testing Framework

 \subsection{Development Workflow}

-As illustrated on the right of Figure \ref{fig:Workflow}, the ML4ML assessor that performs $\mathcal{T}$-invariance assessment is trained in a development workflow.
-Similar to medical image analysis, the ML process required a large number of training images captured under different conditions.
-In our case, these ``training images'' are different variance matrices, which are captured using a group of modalities $F$ applied to different ML models and a family of transformations $T$ applied to the original test data associated with the models.
-In Figure \ref{fig:Workflow}, variance matrices are labelled with a prefix ``TF-'' to emphasize the dependency of the transformations on the testing data and modalities used in the workflow.
+In order to avoid manually evaluating invariance qualities, we proposed ML4ML where we train an ML4ML assessor to automatically perform $\mathcal{T}$-invariance assessment.
+For a given simulation of $\mathcal{T}$, to train an ML4ML assessor, we first need to collect ``training data", which in our case are the variance matrices captured using a group of modalities $F$ at different locations.
+In Fig. \ref{fig:Workflow}, variance matrices are labelled with the prefix ``TF-'' to emphasize the dependency of the transformations on the testing data (i.e., the simulation) and modalities used in the workflow.

-We consider that the level of $\mathcal{T}$-invariance of ML models should be assessed as a generic quality measurement, while the requirements for invariance quality may be applicant-dependent.
-For example, given two ML models for object detection, the ML4ML assessors for $\mathcal{T}$-invariance should return a score consistently regardless their intended applications.
-Meanwhile, different applications, e.g., detecting vegetables in photos and detecting humans in CCTV imagery, likely require different levels of rotation- or brightness-invariance.

-Because the ML4ML assessor for $\mathcal{T}$-invariance is application independent, we can use different ML models and different versions of them to generate training data, i.e., variance matrices, as long as each variance matrix is clearly identified with its \emph{modality} and \emph{position}.
+Because the ML4ML assessor for $\mathcal{T}$-invariance is application-independent, we can use different ML models and different versions of them to generate training data, i.e., variance matrices, as long as each variance matrix is clearly identified with its \emph{modality} and \emph{position}.
 An ML4ML assessor is normally trained with data sharing the same modality and position properties, though future ML techniques may enable learning from heterogeneous training data.
 In most serious machine learning workflows, e.g., in academic research and industrial development, many models or many versions of a model are being trained and tested.
-Hence, gathering a repository of variance matrices from different workflows collectively will be attainable in a longer term.
+Hence, gathering a repository of variance matrices from different workflows collectively will be attainable in the longer term.
 For this work, we demonstrate the feasibility of the proposed framework using a small repository of 600 CNNs.

-\paragraph{Decision Tree Learning.} Similar to the problems in medical image analysis, the ML4ML assessors for invariance testing can be developed using different ML techniques.
-In this work, we use techniques in the decision tree (DT) family to train our ML4ML assessors because such DT techniques can usually work better with a relatively smaller training dataset because the knowledge introduced through featuring engineering alleviates the problem of insufficient knowledge introduced through labelled data.